Justin-Tadlock/Tools/README.md

 # Tools
-Scripts and other developed tools
+Scripts and other developed tools that can be used not involving intellectual property.